strimzi/strimzi.github.io/_posts/2022-09-09-configuring-security-context-in-pods-managed-by-strimzi.md

 ---
 layout: post
 title: "Configuring security context of Strimzi-managed pods"
-date: 2022-09-04
+date: 2022-09-09
 author: jakub_scholz
 ---

 Security is important for all of us.
 That is why we always try to do our best to make sure that our code doesn't contain any security vulnerabilities.
-But you can never be sure that there are no unknown bugs which can be misused to gain access to you system.
+But you can never be sure that there are no unknown bugs which can be misused to gain access to your system.
 And you never know whether the a new zero-day vulnerability will be announced tomorrow.
 That is why it is important to also make sure that your applications have only the permissions and privileges they actually need.
 On Kubernetes, one of the features which can be used to restrict what your applications can do are Pod and container security contexts.